At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Stress and your body

 Stress is a normal response to situations that challenge us.
-When the body is under stress, it responds by releasing hormones like adrenaline and cortisol into the body.
+When the body is under stress, it responds by releasing hormones adrenaline and cortisol into the body.
 These hormones cause your muscles to tighten, your blood pressure to rise, your breath to quicken, and your senses to sharpen.
 These changes mean you can react very quickly and focus your attention in the short-term.

 ‘Good stress’ can help you perform in challenging situations like exams and competitions, but if these stress levels continue for too long, it can have a negative impact on your physical and mental health.